Student-centric advice and objective recommendations

 - Records of your untaxed income (if you have any)

-- Current bank statements (if you have any bank accounts)
+- Current balance of cash, savings, and checking accounts (if you have any bank accounts)

 If you are a dependent student, you will also need the following information from your parents: